ehuezod/ehuezod/README.md

 Hello!
 I'm @ehuezod.
 I am a Software Developer specialized in full stack web applications.
 I have developed experience in the following technologies:
 - Front End (HTML, CSS and JavaScript)
-- Backend Development with .Net Framework
+- Backend Development with .Net
 - SQL and NoSQL data bases such as MongoDB, MySQL and SQLServer
 - React, JQuery and Bootstrap
 - Agile methodologies (Scrum)